chenyo-17/dAPP-learning/README.md

 - This is a self-learning project to understand the development stack of dAPP.
 Note that this tutorial was published in 2022 and much information is out-of-date:
   - `ethers.js v6` changed many function APIs compared to `ethers.js v5` in 2022.
   - `hardhat` initialized a different project structure, e.g., `ignition/` instead of `scripts/`
+  - Before restarting `npx hardhat node`, if some transactions were recorded in the Metamask on any account, one needs to first change the Metamask to a different network and then changes back after the node is running.
+Otherwise the node will report block number error. ([source](https://ethereum.stackexchange.com/questions/109625/received-invalid-block-tag-87-latest-block-number-is-0?newreg=3008b56bec3649d3901e0321240fbf22))

 - Project source:
     - [Web tutorial](https://dev.to/edge-and-node/the-complete-guide-to-full-stack-web3-development-4g74)